ddmbr/K-NaiveBayes/README.md

 Naive Bayes with KDE(Kernel Density Estimation)
 ===============================================

-This method mainly has two feature, I'll introduce them non-technically:
+This method mainly has two features, I'll introduce them non-technically:

 1. There's not assumption about the distribution of the data, and the probabilities are derived by KDE so the result should be more reliable.
-Some test show that this method outperforms the Gaussian Naive Bayes provided by [scikit-learn](http://scikit-learn.org)(I'll upload the test details afterwards).
+Some test shows that this method outperforms the Gaussian/Multinomial Naive Bayes provided by [scikit-learn](http://scikit-learn.org)(I'll upload the test details afterwards).
-2. It has a memory to 'remember' the things it learn.
+2. It has a memory to 'remember' the things it learns.
 This also allow it to, first, learn while working, and second, forget things that are too old.

 Quick Start
 ------------